AugurProject/augur/docs/conventions.md

 * The full breadth of Less's functionality is permissible.
 * All external borders (parent level components within a view) should be the normal border color
 * All internal borders should be either muted or light (depending on the application)
+* When utilizing `CSSTransitionGroup`, styling of this wrapper should be housed within the rendered child's stylesheet

 ### Other Conventions
 Above are the main points, but additional structural and styling conventions of the stylesheets themselves are enforced through linting.